Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Empirical Application

 Long-run elasticities measure the effects of permanent price changes on market shares. \Cref{table: Elasticity} simulates the long-run elasticities for different household sizes.
 Own-price elasticities are larger in absolute value for larger pack sizes.
-They are all greater than 1 in absolute value, except the small pack for household size 5 (-0.744), indicating that the demand is generally elastic.
-For single-person households, the own-price elasticity for large packs is -4.072, meaning that if the prices of all large packs increase by 1\%, the market shares of large pack will decrease by 4.072\%.
+They are all greater than 1 in absolute value, except the small pack for household size 5 (-0.742), indicating that the demand is generally elastic.
+For single-person households, the own-price elasticity for large packs is -4.067, meaning that if the prices of all large packs increase by 1\%, the market shares of large packs will decrease by 4.067\%.
 As household size increases, there is a trend towards lower price elasticities, suggesting that larger households are less sensitive to price changes.
-This trend can partially be explained by the price coefficients ($\theta_5$) as larger households are more price sensitive, except for household size 2, as shown in \Cref{table: First Step Brand and Bio Choice}.
+This trend can partially be explained by the price coefficients ($\theta_5$) as larger households are less price sensitive, except for household size 3, as shown in \Cref{table: First Step Brand and Bio Choice}.

 The demand for each size is elastic in general, indicating consumers are likely to substitute out of the pack size that has increased in price and to other pack sizes or not purchase at all.
-For single-person households, the cross-price elasticity between medium and large packs is 0.627, higher than the cross-price elasticity between medium and small packs (0.251).
-This pattern continues across household sizes - for 2-person households, the medium-large cross-price elasticity is 0.382, for 3-person households it increases to 0.635, showing stronger substitution effects for larger sizes.
-The cross-elasticities between medium and small packs remain relatively stable across household sizes (ranging from 0.251 to 0.269 for households of 1-3 persons), while the substitution effects involving large packs tend to be stronger.
+For single-person households, the cross-price elasticity between medium and large packs is 0.601, higher than the cross-price elasticity between medium and small packs (0.256).
+This pattern continues across household sizes - for 2-person households, the medium-large cross-price elasticity is 0.378, for 3-person households it increases to 0.628, showing stronger substitution effects for larger sizes.
+The cross-elasticities between medium and small packs remain relatively stable across household sizes (ranging from 0.256 to 0.268 for households of 1-3 persons), while the substitution effects involving large packs tend to be stronger.
 These findings suggest that consumers are more likely to substitute between larger pack sizes when prices change, particularly in households with 2-3 members, though this effect diminishes somewhat for the largest households.
+Overall, the magnitudes of our long-run elasticities are consistent with prior estimates in the literature: \cite{hendel2006measuring} report long-run own-price elasticities between $-2.5$ and $-4.3$ for 128~oz.\ liquid detergent, which aligns well with our estimates for larger pack sizes.